kubzal/python_interview/README.md

 - **Code Execution with Timeout**: Python code execution is limited to 30 seconds to prevent long-running tasks.
 - **Security**: Restricts access to external URLs and certain built-in functions to ensure the safe execution of user code.
 - **Dockerized**: Easily deploy the application using Docker.
+- **Broadcast Messages**: Send pop-up messages to all users who have the app open via a dedicated endpoint.

 ### Getting Started